unisaurus-rex/jspm-template/README.md

-# JSPM Proof of Concept
+# JSPM Project Template
-[jspm](jspm.io) is a package manager that abstracts npm and bower.
-In addition it allows us to use [ES6 style module notation](http://exploringjs.com/es6/ch_modules.html) in our JavaScript files.
+This repo contains the basic framework for a project that contains jspm, D3 and bootstrap css.

 ## Install
 First, run